 As we continue to focus on helping these children, we seem to forget about the grandparents/seniors in their lives.
 These grandparents/seniors suffer the same fate the children do; they do not have access to dental or vision care, nor can they afford the services.
 Like a lot of grandparents/seniors/ older adults, they put the needs of their children and grandchildren first, resulting in neglect to their own health which can place their life in peril.
 We are reaching out to these grandparents and other low-income seniors/older adults to make sure they are taking care of themselves so they can be there to provide for their family.
-The goal of the Senior Resource Program’s (SRP) system of care is for patients to be seen and treated by oral health or vision care donors in the city they reside in, as well as by the same provider in order to build a system of trust.
+The goal of the Senior Resource Program’s (SRP) system of care is for patients to be seen and treated by oral health or vision care professionals in the city they reside in, as well as by the same provider, in order to build a system of trust.
 As a result, appointments are easily and regularly scheduled, and relationships are developed with the doctor, who provides them with a dental home and prevention education to help prevent future dental emergencies.

 VCMRF’s goal is to provide dental and vision services to low-income, vulnerable children under the age of 19 (CRP) and low-income seniors 62 and older, through the Senior Resource Program (SRP).
 The numerous children and seniors referred to the CRP/SRP each year reconfirm the pressing need for these programs; however, budget cuts at local, state and federal levels are literally dissolving the few health care programs available to these low-income, underserved children and seniors.